Speedy905/SalienCheat-Updater-Python-version/README.md

 2. Download saliencheat_pythonupdater.sh and place it at the same folder as cheat.py
 3. Give the script execute permissions
 4. Run the bash script

+THIS REPO IS NOW ARCHIVED.
+THERE IS NO NEED TO RUN THIS SCRIPT ANYMORE.